Slavic migrations to the Balkans: History

+The Byzantine Emperor Maurice (r.
+582–602) in his Balkan campaigns (582–602) did not manage to stop the successful siege of Sirmium (580 to 582), though his generals triumphed at Battles of Viminacium (599; also capturing 8,000 Sclaveni), and dealing with Lower Danube/Wallachian Sclaveni rex Musokios and chieftains Ardagast and Peiragastus (593–594).
+Subsequently, the siege of Thessalonica (617; causing complete collapse of minting coins there), and the destruction of various cities including Justiniana Prima and Salona, culminated with the unsuccessful Siege of Constantinople (626).
+After the siege, somewhere between 628 and 629, George of Pisidia reported that the Slavs and Avars were fighting "which prevented them from waging a common war", indicating that the Pannonian Slavs managed to liberate themselves from the Avar rule, which itself coincides with the account in De Administrando Imperio about the war between the Croats and Avars in the Roman province of Dalmatia.
+It was followed by settlement of the Croats and Serbs in the province of Dalmatia (sometimes considered as movement of a military elite), which was accepted by emperor Heraclius in the scope of bringing peace to the province and making an anti-Avar buffer zone.
+In the same time also happened, and possibly were related, successful revolt of West Slavs under Samo in Central Europe and Bulgars khan Kubrat in Eastern Europe.
+Other examples of tribal migrations from the north to south are ethnonyms of Dulebes, Dregoviches, Severians, Obotrites, Glomatians and Milceni.

-According to Procopius, Slavic social and political organization was a kind of demokratia in which the tribal community was ruled by the council of nobles.
-This allowed them to stay together regardless of environmental factors, but according to Johannes Koder, "impeded coordinated military resistance against the enemy", which put them in a situation of being under foreign political leadership.
-When the Slavs and later the Avars entered the Balkans they didn't have advanced siege warfare, but around 587 they acquired this knowledge from contact with Byzantine culture, and because of this no urban settlement or fort could oppose them any more.
+According to Procopius, Slavic social and political organization was a kind of demokratia in which a council of nobles ruled the tribal community.
+This allowed Slav tribes to stay together regardless of environmental factors, but according to Johannes Koder, "impeded coordinated military resistance against the enemy", which put them in a situation of being under foreign political leadership.
+When the Slavs and later the Avars entered the southeast of Europe they lacked advanced siege-warfare tactics, but around 587 they acquired this knowledge from contact with Byzantine culture, and because of this no urban settlement or fort could oppose them any more.
 With the destruction of Roman fortifications came a loss of Byzantine military and administrative power in Roman provinces.
-The native population was often decimated, and the devastated lands were resettled by smaller or larger groups of Slavs.
+The native population was often decimated, and smaller or larger groups of Slavs settled in the devastated lands.
 Settlement among the natives, often replacing them, happened in the autumn, when winter supplies were secured for the people and animals.
 After mixing with the natives who survived in smaller communities, depending on the region, the Slavic tribes mostly had names of toponymic origin.

-They densely populated the Balkans, more precisely the Praetorian prefecture of Illyricum:
+Slavs established dense settlements in Southeast Europe, more precisely in the Praetorian prefecture of Illyricum: